Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Experiments

 \subsection{Hyper-parameter Study}

-We examine the number of hidden sizes to investigate how they affect the performance of counterfactual synthesis policies in online environment.
-Because the DDPG using our policy learned through expert demonstrations achieves the best results, we will utilise it as the baseline for the trial.
-We set the hidden size number in the range $[64, 128, 256]$, and present the comparison result in~\Cref{parameter}.
+\textbf{Impact of Hidden Sizes.} We conduct an ablation study to explore the influence of different hidden sizes on the performance of counterfactual synthesis policies in an online environment.
+Utilizing the DDPG approach with our policy learned through expert demonstrations as the baseline, we investigate the effect of varying the number of hidden sizes within the range of $[64, 128, 256]$.
+The comparison results are presented in Figure~\ref{parameter}.

-The graph demonstrates that the best performance is obtained when the hidden size is set to 128.
-Either a too small or too large number would harm the performance of our counterfactual synthesis policy.
-Although the standard deviation of the result with 64 hidden sizes is small, it has a slower convergence speed and worse performance, which may be attributed to too few neurons in the hidden layers to collect information adequately.
-A too large number of hidden sizes leads to a high standard deviation.
-One possible explanation is that using too many neurons in the hidden layers causes overfitting, making it difficult to converge.
+The analysis reveals that the optimal performance is achieved when the hidden size is set to 128.
+Both excessively small and large hidden sizes negatively impact the performance of our counterfactual synthesis policy.
+Despite the small standard deviation observed with 64 hidden sizes, it exhibits slower convergence and inferior performance, possibly due to insufficient neurons in the hidden layers to capture essential information.
+Conversely, an excessive number of hidden sizes results in higher standard deviation, potentially indicating overfitting and hindering convergence.

+\textbf{Impact of threshold $\epsilon_1$.} We investigate the performance of the MACS framework under the joint training method across varying threshold values $\epsilon_1$ in the range of 2 to 8, with a maximum reward of 10.
+The threshold $\epsilon_1$ determines whether the recommendation policy should be stored for training the counterfactual synthesis policy.
+Results shown in Figure~\ref{thres} indicate that a very small threshold, such as two, leads to unstable performance.
+This suggests that a suboptimal recommendation policy might negatively affect the learning of the counterfactual synthesis policy.
+A considerable performance improvement is observed when increasing $\epsilon_1$ to 4.
+When further increasing $\epsilon_1$ to 6, the performance remains comparable, although the convergence speed is slightly slower, requiring more episodes to achieve the same level of performance as when $\epsilon_1$ equals 4.
+This is attributed to the counterfactual synthesis policy's delayed training initiation until the average episode reward of the recommendation policy reaches 6.
+Increasing $\epsilon_1$ to 8 slows down the overall upward trend.

+These findings underscore the significance of choosing an appropriate threshold $\epsilon_1$.
+Setting a threshold that is too small could impede the counterfactual synthesis policy's learning process, while an excessively large threshold might lead to a slower growth trend.
+Based on our analysis, we recommend training MACS with a threshold of 40\% of the maximum reward.